ntustison/Histograms/Text/intro.md

 noise considerations.
-In addition, it is not a given that we have a sufficient understanding of what constitutes a "normal" in the context of mean and standard deviation MR intensity values and whether or not those values can be combined in a linear fashion to constitute a reference standard.
+In addition, it is not a given that we have a sufficient understanding of what constitutes a "normal" in the context of mean and standard deviation MR intensity values and whether or not those values can be combined in a linear fashion to constitute a single reference standard.
 Of more concrete concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces a non-negligible source of measurement variance, as we will also demonstrate.

-Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of these MR intensity nonlinearities have relied on 1-D piecewise affine mappings between corresponding structural features found within the histograms (i.e., peaks and valleys).
+Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of these MR intensity nonlinearities have relied on 1-D piecewise affine mappings between corresponding structural features found within the histograms themselves (i.e., peaks and valleys).
 For example, structural MRI, such as T1-weighted neuroimaging, utilizes the well-known relative intensities of major tissues types (i.e., cerebrospinal fluid, gray matter, and white matter), which characteristically correspond to visible histogram peaks, as landmarks to determine the nonlinear intensity mapping between images.
 However, in hyperpolarized gas imaging of the lung, no such characteristic structural features exist, generally speaking, between histograms.
-The approach used by some groups [@Cooley:2010aa;@Kirby:2012aa] of employing k-means as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a clinically-based MR intensity standardization.
+This is most likely due to the primarily functional utility (vs. anatomical) nature of these images.
+The approach used by some groups [@Cooley:2010aa;@Kirby:2012aa] of employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a clinically-based MR intensity standardization.